Mattéo Guendouzi: Marseille

 On 6 July 2021, it was announced that Guendouzi was being loaned out to Ligue 1 club Marseille for the 2021–22 Ligue 1 season.
 The deal included an option-to-buy depending on certain conditions being met.
 He enjoyed a good start to his Marseille career, quickly gaining the appreciation of fans through both his play, and his personality in standing up for the team - including during a match against Nice, when he protected team-mate Dimitri Payet from fans who rushed onto the pitch, gaining strangle marks on his neck in the process.

 On 1 July 2022, it was confirmed that Marseille had activated the option-to-buy clause for a reported £9 million.
 On 15 August 2023, Guendouzi came off the bench in the 68th minute during the second leg match against Panathinaikos in the Champions League third qualifying round with his team had a 2–0 lead; however, he gave away a penalty in the stoppage time which equaled the tie 2–2, before missing the first penalty in the shootouts which ended in a 3–5 defeat and elimination from the competition.

 Lazio

 On 31 August 2023, the deadline day of the summer transfer window, Guendouzi joined Serie A club Lazio on a season-long loan, with the deal including a reported €15 million option-to-buy, plus €3 million in add-ons, which could be turned into a mandatory purchase depending on certain conditions being met.

 On 21 April 2024, as per reports from multiple sources, such as Calciomercato.com & TMW, the management at Lazio decided to secure Guendouzi's services from the French club Marseille, after activating his conditional buyout clause.
-To activate the stated clause, Lazio were to at least required to finish twelfth in the current Serie A table, which the club did so, after successfully triumphing 1-0 over Genoa two days earlier, on 19 April.
+To activate the stated clause, Lazio were to at least required to finish twelfth in the current Serie A table, which the club did so, after successfully triumphing 1–0 over Genoa two days earlier, on 19 April.

+Fenerbahçe

+Turkish side Fenerbahçe was heavily linked to Guendouzi during the January 2026 winter transfer window.
+On 8 January, he signed a contract with Fenerbahçe until the end of 2029–30 season with an option for a further year.
+The transfer was worth €26m with €2 million in add-ons.

+On 10 January, he scored on his debut in the intercontinental derby against Galatasaray in a 2–0 win in the Turkish Super Cup.
+He also won the man of the match award.
+On 18 January 2026, he made his Süper Lig debut against Alanyaspor in 3–2 away win.

+In the Süper Lig match played against Kasımpaşa on February 23, 2026, after both central defenders, Çağlar Söyüncü and Jayden Oosterwolde were injured and forced out of the game in the first half, he finished the match as a central defender in a three-man formation, despite having started as a midfielder.
+On 8 March 2026, he scored his first Süper Lig goal for Fenerbahçe against Samsunspor in a 3–2 home win.